‘Well worth it’: Drivers line up to save at Lawrence gas station

 LAWRENCE, MASS.
-(WHDH) - Drivers lined up around the block at a gas station in Lawrence on Thursday that was selling gas well below the state average.
-Those in line say the bargain is more than worth the wait.
+(WHDH) - Drivers lined up around the block at a Lawrence gas station that is selling gas well below the state average.

-The Global Gas station on Winthrop Avenue had drivers doing double-takes on Thursday because the price per gallon there — $3.69.
+The Global Gas station on Winthrop Avenue had drivers doing double-takes on Thursday because the price per gallon there is $3.69.

+Gas prices have soared throughout the country, including in Massachusetts where the average is more than $4 a gallon.

-With the recent hike in gas prices around the country and the state driving prices up over $4 a gallon, drivers said that making the trip to save a few coins at the pump is necessary.
+Drivers visiting the gas station in Lawrence said that making the trip to save a few coins at the pump is necessary.

-“I don’t even live here I live in Medford, I live in Medford, Mass,” said Ed Palladino.
+“I don’t even live here, I live in Medford,” said Ed Palladino.
 “I happened to be up in Haverhill and I remembered I picked up gas last week at $4.05 and I said let me see what he’s charging today.
 It was well worth it.”

 Owner Osama Nour said they are trying to keep the cost low when possible.
 The market has gone down in the last few days so they decided to do the same.